May Queen Potatoes

 Inventory, lb : 0

-The May Queen potato is botanically classified as Solanum tuberosum L. cv May Queen.
-This early season potato variety originated in the United Kingdom and was first known as Walker’s Seedling.
+The May Queen potato, botanically classified as Solanum tuberosum ‘May Queen,’ is an early season variety that originated in the United Kingdom and was first known as Walker’s Seedling.
 Today, the May Queen potato is now a commonly found throughout Japan, especially in Nagasaki.
 It is the second most popular variety in Japan next to the Danshaku.